 The main downside to furnishing your vacation rental home is the sad realization that, unfortunately, very few of those essential items will last forever.

 Judging the lifespan of those more expensive investments – such as major appliances or vacation rental decor – can be a difficult task.
 In your own home, you live with and use these items every day.
 In your vacation rental, however, it can sometimes take a guest to point out that something isn’t how it should be.

-Let’s take a look at what you need to update at your vacation rental home so you’ll have some indicators of what to look out for when it comes to the renovation for your rental property.
+Let’s take a look at what you need to upgrade at your vacation rental home so you’ll have some indicators of what to look out for when it comes to the renovation for your rental property.